Strengthened governance for EU rural areas

 The Rural Pact has three objectives:

-- Amplifying rural voices and bring them higher on the political agenda
+Amplifying rural voices and bringing them higher on the political agenda

 Participants in the Rural Pact